Saturday, April 25, 2015

 Smoked Tri-Tip Roast

 I absolutely love this cut of beef.
-There are two tri-tip roasts on each cow.
-They come from the bottom of the sirloin area.
-It's a small triangular muscle that weighs in around 2 pounds.
+It comes from the bottom of the sirloin area.
+It's a small, triangular muscle that weighs in around 2 pounds.
 It's a very, very lean cut, but it has extraordinary big-beef flavor.
 I like cooking it as a roast, but in many parts of the country and in Europe, the roast is cut into steaks (again, because of that great, big-beef flavor).

 Costco used to carry tri-tip on a regular basis.
 Then last year it inexplicably vanished from the stores.
 So lately I make the trip to Byerly's or Cub to pick up a tri-tip.
 This cut is incredibly easy to grill or roast in the oven.
 See here: http://terrygruggen.blogspot.com/2011/02/tri-tip-roast.html.
 In fact, those are the only two ways I have cooked them for years.
 But yesterday I decided to cook the roast in my Cookshack electric smoker.
-Look what I got after just 45 minutes:
+Look at this lovely photo of smoker perfection:

 Ingredients